 - emergency contact information;

 - proof of medical insurance and medical release;

 See Appendix C for sample forms developed for Junior Knights summer camp.

-Training: MGA shall develop and maintain a training program, and all Authorized Adults or Program Staff must receive appropriate periodic training on safety, security, and mandatory reporting requirements and procedures.
+Training: All Authorized Adults or Program Staff must receive appropriate periodic training on safety, security, and mandatory reporting requirements and procedures.
 Additional training may be required depending upon the role of the staff member or volunteer.
 MGA employees can visit the Risk Management website training page to get information on training requirements and where to find the training links and other useful pertinent information that meets or exceeds the minimal requirements set by the Board of Regents.